rickhagwal/Covid19_Image_classification/README.md

-# Detecting COVID-19 with Chest X Ray using PyTorch
+# Detecting COVID-19 on Chest X Rays using PyTorch

 #### Objective: